GeotrekCE/Geotrek-mobile/README.md

 Android
 -------

-To build it, 2 choices :

-From cordova cli
+From your cordova project folder
 ```
 cordova build android
 ```

-From Android Studio
-- 'Open/Import project' (on first time, choose 'Import Project', select `/home/toto/cordova_root` dir, and next/next/.../finish).
-- 'Build/Rebuild Project'

 iOS
 ---

-From cordova cli
+From your cordova project folder
 ```
 cordova build ios
 ```

-From XCode
+Then in XCode
-- Open geotrek-mobile.xcodeproj with XCode.
+- Open `platforms/ios/project-name.xcodeproj` with XCode.
 - Just do 'Play', it will compile and run.